11 Steps to Find a Killer Brand Name for Your Startup

-You can choose another font like Standard Sans Serif font for comparison purpose.
+You can choose another font like Standard Sans Serif font for comparison purposes.

-Then, print each name on a piece of paper in big font size with high visibility.
+Then, print each name on a piece of paper in a big font size with high visibility.

-Then, after few days, go and ask the same people which name do thy can recall.
+Then, after a few days, go and ask the same people which name do thy can recall.

 Take as many people you want for the survey but make sure you do a quick try and test before you finally come with your brand name choice.

 Another thing that can add value to this step is to see how it will look in the subject line of an email.